What springs to mind when you think of Bali?

 Main attractions: stunning crater lake views

-Rice Fields South of Negara City
+5. Rice Fields South of Negara City

-Negara city itself has few charms, but just outside of town a vast, fertile rice-growing region runs south from Negara to the sea.
+Negara city itself has few charms, but just outside of town, a vast, fertile rice-growing region runs south from Negara to the sea.

 Inland, they're backed by Bali Barat Mountains.
 Several paved country roads and unpaved dirt tracks weave around the rice fields.

 Depending on which season you visit, you might observe field workers plowing with water buffalo, planting young rice shoots by hand in long rows, cutting rice with machetes, or bundling stalks up in huge bales.

-Just take any road leading south from Negara and simply wind your way through rice fields and small villages by bicycle or scooter until your eventually reach the sea.
+Just take any road leading south from Negara and simply wind your way through rice fields and small villages by bicycle or scooter until you eventually reach the sea.

 Westerners are also welcome to stay.
 Try it out.
 Staying in a predominantly Indonesian hotel, as opposed to a tourist hotel, is a unique experience in itself.

-Location: Negara city is located in far southwest Bali, about 3 hours’ drive from Denpasar / Kuta / Sanur
+Location: Negara city is located in far southwest Bali, about 3 hour's drive from Denpasar / Kuta / Sanur

 Main attractions: gorgeous rice fields and other ‘surprises' in the area